arestivo/slides/markdown/git.md

 # Divergent Histories

-Now that we are back to our master branch, lets do some more changes:
+Now that we are back to our master branch, let's do some more changes:

 ```bash
 $ git checkout master